 As we get older, prioritizing our health becomes increasingly important year-after-year.
 This leads many of us to consider ways we can improve our well-being through adopting healthy New Year’s resolutions.
-If you don’t know where to begin, start by considering the following age-appropriate lifestyle choices that focus on making 2021 the year of self-improvement.
+If you don’t know where to begin, start by considering the following age-appropriate lifestyle choices that focus on making this new year the year of self-improvement.
 Here are five of our top New Year’s resolutions that will help aging adults lead more active and happier lifestyles.

 1. Start a Physical Therapy Routine

 Staying active is key to reducing aches and pains and increasing mobility.
 As we age, we can lose bone density, run the risk of fractures, and experience balance issues that may result in falling or injury.
 Beginning a physical therapy regimen can help mitigate these problems as we move into our golden years.
 If you are in your 60’s, we recommend talking with your NWPC health provider about low-impact exercise options to increase strength and prevent further bone loss.
 Before you start any exercise program, you will want to have your physician perform a balance assessment and bone-density exam to ensure they’re safe.

 Stay on top of your health by maintaining regular check-ups, even if you feel healthy.
 Annual exams are crucial for preventative care and useful for catching potential health risks early, which is useful for protecting your overall well-being and discovering serious health concerns.
 In addition to a general physical, work with your NWPC primary care physician to develop a yearly wellness check-up regimen.
 During this exam, your doctor will create a long-term comprehensive wellness plan to keep you in your prime for years to come.